cfrg/draft-irtf-cfrg-aegis-aead/draft-denis-aegis-aead.md

 Applications MAY keep the ciphertext and the 128-bit authentication tag in distinct structures or encode both as a single string.

-In the latter case, the tag is expected to immediately follow the ciphertext:
+In the latter case, the tag MUST immediately follow the ciphertext:

 ~~~
 combined_ct = ct || tag